 Hike with friends

 Hiking with friends or family that’s used to hiking is a great tip for beginner hikers.
-It always feels more comfortable when you head out with someone that has done it before and that even might know the route you’re doing.
+It always feels more comfortable when you head out with someone who has done it before and who even might know the route you’re taking.

 This adds to the feeling of security I mentioned in the tip above.